MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     };
     ```

-1. Find the comment **Get a chat completion** and modify code to add the user input to the prompt, retrieve the completion from your model, and add the completion to the prompt as follows:
+1. Find the comment **Get a chat completion** and modify the code to add the user input to the prompt, retrieve the completion from your model, and add the completion to the prompt as follows:

     **Python**